Man United stays top after drawing 0-0 at Liverpool

-LIVERPOOL, England (AP) — Manchester United stayed top of the Premier League after drawing 0-0 on Sunday with Liverpool and extending the champion’s winless run to four matches.
+LIVERPOOL, England (AP) — Manchester United stayed top of the Premier League after drawing 0-0 with Liverpool on Sunday and extending the champion’s winless run to four matches.

 Liverpool hasn’t gone as long without a win since 2017, but Jürgen Klopp’s team still maintained its unbeaten record at Anfield since the same year thanks to Alisson Becker’s late saves from Bruno Fernandes and Paul Pogba.